pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

 choice) for `250 mm` (your distance value) and then actively _holds_ the motors in place (your choice).

-When changing the settings, it's best to do so from left to right as well, because other settings may change when you do.
+When changing the settings, it's best to do so from left to right as well, because other settings may be added or removed as you go.
 For example, if you select _straight_, an option appears to choose how many millimeters.
-But if you select _turn_, an option appears to choose how many degrees.
+But if you select _turn_, an option appears to choose how many degrees to turn.

 # Further exploration

 In this chapter, you've learned to build a program to make your robot move.
-You've learned how to change settings and to document your work with comments.
+You used setup blocks to describe your robot.
+Then you added program blocks to make make your robot move, and changed settings to change what each block did.
 The following challenges will help you practice your skills.

 **Challenge #3A: Living on the edge** ⸺ Pick a fixed starting point on your